 Each person or group will receive one hour of coaching to engage, ask questions, and discuss innovation topics, to be scheduled with the instructor.

 Individuals or teams will start the Online Innovation Lab with a question or problem they are grappling with.
 Problem statements that have been explored in the past include:

-The Online Innovation Lab will take place from June 23 - November 2023.
+The Online Innovation Lab will take place from Spring - December 2024.
 Individuals can view videos at their own pace during this period.

 A certificate of completion will be issued by the Center for Innovation to those who complete the course.
 Participants who conclude the Innovation Lab may be invited to share their research with the Center for Innovation Board of Directors.